-Comprehensively educated at Sir Christopher Hatton School in Wellingborough and having received a degree from Queen Mary College, University of London, Tom went on to work as a Parliamentary Assistant to Chris Heaton Harris.
+Comprehensively educated at Sir Christopher Hatton School in Wellingborough and having received a degree from Queen Mary College, University of London, Tom went on to work as a Parliamentary Assistant to Chris Heaton Harris MP.
 He also remains the Director of Together Against Wind, the national anti-wind farm campaign, and in that role, he led the charge to secure national policy change in relation to onshore wind farms – an important issue affecting East Northamptonshire, in particular - and a policy change which has been delivered by the Government since the last General Election.

 When Tom was first selected as the Conservative Parliamentary Candidate, he launched the Listening to Corby & East Northamptonshire Campaign which seeks to find out what issues matter most to local people, so that he can best reflect and champion local views and concerns to policy makers both locally and nationally.
 In the two years that Tom has served as the local Member of Parliament, he has been committed to working hard on behalf of all local people, regardless of how they vote, and the Listening Campaign has remained integral to the work he has done as the Member of Parliament for Corby & East Northamptonshire.